Facing my fears.

 It means I don’t have to carry the weight and responsibility of person-hood, parenthood, life, by myself.

-For one thing, I have awesome people like Bruce and Dan and Joe willing to hold up much more than their fair share.
+have awesome people like Bruce and Dan and Joe willing to hold up much more than their fair share.

 Even at 10:30 at night.